Competition Year: 2017

 The wrist mechanism, actuated by 2 DC motors and a set of bevel gears, enable the gripper to have additional dexterity making it even easier to adapt to difficult situations such as in the case of the Equipment Servicing tasks.

-Figure 3 – (Left) Prototype of Robotic Arm lifting a 7.5kg dumbbell.
-(Right) – Final Robotic Arm Design
+Figure 5 – (Left) Prototype of Robotic Arm lifting a 7.5kg dumbbell.
+(Right) – Final CAD of Robotic Arm Design

 A prototype has been built and tested to validate the range of motion and lifting capabilities of the robotic arm, and modifications have been made to reduce its weight.
 The robotic arm is in the final stages of manufacturing and simulations of different competition scenarios will be run to train the robotic arm operator.